aquabu/remy/README.md

 `rake remy:server:create[foobar.sharespost.com,4,abcdefg1234,sharespost,Rakespace,49]`

-Note that if you have the :cloud_api_key, etc., specified in your Remy config, you can omit those arguments to the rake command:
+Note that if you have the :cloud_api_key, etc., specified in your Remy configuration yml files, you can omit those arguments to the rake command:

 `rake remy:server:create[foobar.sharespost.com,4]`